 Finally, I must conclude with Mike Duran, that "I am suspicious of Christians - especially 'mature' Christians - who get offended easily" .

 EXTRACT: "Have you ever considered that you can WIN the argument, lose the person and still be wrong?"
 [4|6]

 Of course.
-And you can win the argument, lose the person and still be right, like Jesus in John chapter 6 verse 55 to 66, where many of His Disciples deserted Him, since they argued that "This is an hard saying; who can hear it?"
+Have you ever considered that you can win the argument, lose the person and still be right? - like Jesus in John Chapter 6 Verse 55 to 66, where many of His Disciples deserted Him, since they argued that "This is an hard saying; who can hear it?"
 (Jn.
 6v60)